Finnegans Wake: Language

-Samuel Beckett collated words from foreign languages on cards for Joyce to use, and, as Joyce's eyesight worsened, wrote down the text from his dictation.
+Samuel Beckett collected words from foreign languages on cards for Joyce to use, and, as Joyce's eyesight worsened, wrote down the text from his dictation.
 Beckett described and defended the writing style of Finnegans Wake thus: "This writing that you find so obscure is a quintessential extraction of language and painting and gesture, with all the inevitable clarity of the old inarticulation.
 Here is the savage economy of hieroglyphics".

 Faced with the obstacles to be surmounted in "understanding" Joyce's text, a handful of critics have suggested readers focus on the rhythm and sound of the language, rather than solely on "meaning."
-As early as 1929, Eugène Jolas stressed the importance of the aural and musical dimensions of the work.
-In his contribution to Our Exagmination Round His Factification for Incamination of Work in Progress, Jolas wrote:
+For instance, as early as 1929, Eugène Jolas stressed the importance of the aural and musical dimensions of the work.

-Those who have heard Mr. Joyce read aloud from Work in Progress know the immense rhythmic beauty of his technique.
-It has a musical flow that flatters the ear, that has the organic structure of works of nature, that transmits painstakingly every vowel and consonant formed by his ear.